 Allison Bolah is an artist and educator who participates in collaborative and educational artistic endeavors that join community and academic work with her studio practice.

-As an artist, Allison works to draw awareness to our reliance on absent information and non-verbal communication when we create and interpret narratives.
+As an artist, Allison’s interdisciplinary practice draws on her experiences in literature and photography; in installations of video, sound, and paper-based objects, she documents the ways that gesture and language are shaped into specific narratives.
 As an arts and letters educator, Allison helps her students develop the habits of mind and technical skills that can deepen their understanding of the world, finesse their relationships with their many communities, and shape their self-perception for the better.
 She is currently the Language Arts Department Chair at a South Florida public high school.